CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 # Apache NiFi web user interface
 Before start, please see [the official Apache NiFi guide on using the web user interface](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#User_Interface) that covers extensively the available functionality.

-In this README, only the key aspects will be covered on using the bundled user templates with configuring and executing the flows.
+In this README only the key aspects will be covered on using the bundled user templates with configuring and executing the flows.

 Once deployed, Apache NiFi web interface will be accessible from the host (e.g. localhost) machine at `http://localhost:8080`.